The Station: Uber’s new battles in the UK, Lucid Motors’ second life plans and Cruise acquires Voyage – TechCrunch

 Attention early-stage founders!

 TechCrunch Early Stage is returning to offer founders an unrivaled opportunity to learn from top experts how best to move ahead in the startup game.
 I participated last year as a moderator.
 There was an abundance of information.
-And I’m here to help ya’ll access this by offering you a discount.
+And I’m here to help y’ all access this by offering you a discount.